CiscoDevNet/NX-SDK/README.md

         bash# /isan/bin/python <app-full-path> &

-        NOTE: To run the python App using NXOS Infra SDk in BASH, use /isan/bin/python to run the app as it sets the necessary environment needed to run python Apps in BASH.
+        NOTE: To run the python App using NX-OS SDk in BASH, use /isan/bin/python to run the app as it sets the necessary environment needed to run python Apps in BASH.
       ```